 In 2011, Operation USA, in partnership with Honeywell, completed the construction of Ecole Nationale JM Henriquez.
 The nine-building school campus houses fifteen classrooms, a library, a cafeteria, a community garden, a computer lab, a soccer field and a basketball court.
 It was designed pro bono by Gensler, with structural engineering by seismic experts Miyamoto International, to withstand future earthquakes.
 The school serves more than 900 students who otherwise would not have a safe space to learn, grow and thrive in the wake of the disaster.

 In the years since the earthquake struck Haiti, Operation USA has also funded and supported various programs aiding children’s recovery–including those of L’Athletique d’Haiti, which served as an emergency shelter following the earthquake and continues to serve youths with sports programs today.

-Today, Operation USA continues to support the school and its feeding program, which provides a daily hot meal to more than 600 students who might not otherwise have access to nutritious food.
-We also continuously seek opportunities to provide support through school maintenance, the provision of learning supplies and equipment, and the facilitation of nutrition and enhanced learning programs.
+Through 2017, Operation USA continued to support the school and its feeding program, which provided a daily hot meal to more than 600 students who might not otherwise have access to nutritious food.
+Today, we continuously seek opportunities to provide support through school maintenance, the provision of learning supplies and equipment, and the facilitation of nutrition and enhanced learning programs.
 As funding allows, Operation USA hopes to relaunch the feeding program and will continue to expand programs in Haiti to ensure that recovery–both physical and emotional–continues.